Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 comment_train, comment_test, classification_train, classification_test = train_test_split(comments, classifications, test_size=0.2)
 ```
 Lastly, we can run our SVM machine learning algorithm with the components developed so far.
 Additionally, our developed classifier
 contains various parameters which can be tuned to obtain optimal performance.
-Scikit gives an extremely useful tool GridSearchCV
+Scikit gives an extremely useful tool, `GridSearchCV`
 with which performance tuning for our various parameters will be carried out.
-As we can see, our classifier scored an accuracy
+As you can see, our classifier scored an accuracy
 of 96% on the test data set.

 ```python